 I believe you can do a free version but the file is only sold on Cdbaby.
 If you want to sell your file on Itunes or elsewhere, you need to pay.

 Audible may be the only place at the moment to get your audiobook on Amazon.
-Ii haven’t tried to do Cdbaby for an audiobook, but I suppose it would still get on Amazon, but not as an audiobook.
+I haven’t tried to do Cdbaby for an audiobook, but I suppose it would still get on Amazon, but not as an audiobook listed next to your book.
+It would be in the “digital music” category and you don’t want that, do you?

-One cool reason to do Audible would be they plan to have audiobooks sync with Kindle Ebooks.
+One cool reason to do Audible would be they have audiobooks sync with Kindle Ebooks.
 That was a big bonus for me.
 However, my audiobook has yet to be synced.

 Free Online Tag Editors